Meditation For Earth

 Bring your family and friends to Waterspirit and join in the celebration.
 The program will be celebrated in person and livestreamed on our YouTube channel.

 Join Waterspirit’s Earth Day Beach Cleanup on April 25 and help us protect the sacred waters.
-Click here to learn more.
+Click here to learn more and register.

 We’re partnering with The BTS Center and The Many – a songwriting advocate for the Earth – to offer a yearlong cycle of music, liturgy, art, and scripture, and presence.
 Lament with Earth is a five-part series of interactive virtual events inviting you to pray and sing along.